camillebrl/camillebrl.github.io/content/my_researches/2023-12-12-document-ai.md

 - The decoder generates the final answer by taking as input the concatenation of all these summary [PAGE] tokens for all pages.
 - The model includes an additional head to predict the index of the page where the answer has been found.

+### 2.2.3.
+Second Approach: No vision encoder through OCR-only methods
-#### DocLLM: A Layout-Aware Generative Language Model for Multimodal Document Understanding
+#### 2.2.3.1.
+DocLLM: A Layout-Aware Generative Language Model for Multimodal Document Understanding
 [DocLLM: A Layout-Aware Generative Language Model for Multimodal Document Understanding](https://arxiv.org/pdf/2401.00908.pdf) has been released the 31st of December 2023 by JPMorgan.
 As opposed to all model above, here, they do not use any Vision Encoder.
 They only treat spatial informations of bounding boxes of the document to incorporate the spatial layout structure information of the document to the transformers.
 They get these bounding boxes through OCR.
 As opposed to other methods doing this, involving either concatenating spatial and textual embeddings ([Unifying Vision, Text, and Layout for Universal Document Processing, May 2023](https://arxiv.org/pdf/2212.02623.pdf)) or summing the two ([LayoutLM: Pre-training of Text and Layout for Document Image Understanding](https://arxiv.org/pdf/1912.13318.pdf)), here, they do not treat the spatial information as a distinct modality and compute its inter-dependency with the text modality in a disentangled manner, like what was presented in [Connecting What to Say With Where to Look by Modeling Human Attention Traces](https://arxiv.org/pdf/2105.05964.pdf).
 What they do is extending the self-attention mechanism of standard transformers to include new attention scores that capture cross-modal relationships.